 1. Be patient with slow learners

 The foremost aspect of teaching a slow learner is that the educator should be patient and consistent throughout the entire process.
 The core problem of slow learners’ education is their weak cognitive skills coupled with the slow speed learning.
-A teacher has to be understanding and patient toward their ability to get distracted easily and having a low attention span.
+A teacher has to be understanding and patient toward their ability to get distracted easily and have a low attention span.
 Moreover, teachers must find creative ways to cope with this situation so that the entire class is not affected.
 One of them is patient repetition.
 Try repeating every basic instruction, keyword and concept time and again without being boring.
 Do not over speak, but over teach.

 2. Seek school management’s help